pelican-dev/plugins/server-folders/README.md

 ## Screenshots

 ### Folder List
 View all your folders with server counts in the sidebar navigation.
+Shared folders show a different icon.

 ### Folder View
 See all servers in a folder with live resource monitoring (CPU, Memory, Disk) - identical to the main server list.